 Factors such as our financial results, market conditions and the market perception of our business may adversely affect the market price of our common stock.
 As a result, there can be no assurance that the total market capitalization of our common stock after the proposed reverse stock split will be equal to or greater than the total market capitalization before the proposed reverse stock split or that the per share market price of our common stock following the reverse stock split will increase in proportion to the reduction in the number of shares of common stock outstanding before the reverse stock split.
-A decline in the market price of our common stock after the reverse stock split may result in a greater percentage decline than would occur in the absence of a reverse stock split, and the liquidity of our common stock could be adversely affected following such a reverse stock split.
+A decline in the market price of our common stock split, and the liquidity of our common stock could be adversely affected following such a reverse stock split.

 In addition, the reverse stock split may increase the number of stockholders who own odd lots (less than 100 shares).
 Any stockholder who owns fewer than 500 to 3,000 shares of common stock, depending on the final ratio, prior to the reverse stock split will own fewer than 100 shares of common stock following the reverse stock split.
 Stockholders who hold odd lots typically experience an increase in the cost of selling their shares and may have greater difficulty in effecting sales.
 Furthermore, some stockholders may cease being stockholders of the Company following the reverse stock split.
-Any stockholder who owns fewer than 5 to 30 shares of common stock, depending on the final ratio, prior to the reverse stock split will own less than one share of common stock following the reverse stock split and therefore such stockholder will receive cash equal to the market value of such fractional share and cease being a stockholder of the Company, as further described below under "-Procedure for Effecting the Reverse Stock Split-Treatment of Fractional Shares".
+Any stockholder who owns fewer than 5 to 30 shares of common stock, depending on the final ratio, prior to the reverse stock split will own less than one share of common stock following the reverse stock split will own less than one share of common stock following the reverse stock split will own less than one share of common stock following the reverse stock split and therefore such stockholder will receive cash equal to the market value of such fractional share and cease being a stockholder of the Company, as further described below under "-Procedure for Effecting the Reverse Stock Split-Treatment of Fractional Shares".